 Q. How is a Louisiana resident defined?

-A. Any person domiciled in the state of Louisiana and any other person who maintains a permanent place of abode within the state and spends in the aggregate more than six months of each year within the state is considered a Louisiana resident.
+A. A legal resident who has been domiciled in the state of Louisiana for more than 12 consecutive months of each year within the state is considered a Louisiana resident.
 The resident must sign a declaration of residency and provide supporting documentation for the production.

 Q. My spending in Louisiana started before receiving Initial Certification.
 Can some of these expenditures still be claimed?

 A. The initial certification covers expenditures made 12 months prior and 24 months after the date of initial certification.

 Q. What is the going rate for tax credits on the open market?